softwarefactory-project/sf-docs/docs/contributor/contributor.rst

  sudo /usr/sbin/usermod -a -G mock $USER newgrp mock

-It is recommended that your Centos 7 installation is dedicated to Software Factory development to avoid thrid party components conflicts.
+It is recommended that your Centos 7 installation be dedicated to Software Factory development to avoid conflicts with unrelated components.

 Then you will need to check out the Software Factory repositories: